 3. Monies are allocated in the budget for each Commission to cover operating expenses.

-4. Receipts must be submitted ninety (90) days after the date they are incurred to the LDCCW Treasurer.
+4. Receipts for reimbursement must be submitted within ninety (90) days after the date they are incurred to the LDCCW Treasurer.

 5. Monies are allocated for each leadership position to assist in attending the NCCW Convention.
 All other regular itemized expense coverages are to be listed in the individual position guidelines.
 All positions must perform in their responsibilities for coverage to LDCCW or NCCW events.